 One specific detail that came up a lot with co-workers: ToughSystem’s roller box handle can be removed easily, straight from the factory.
 That’s a big plus if you’re working out of a pickup with a tonneau cover or tight storage space.
 PACKOUT’s original handle design isn’t removable without modification, though Milwaukee seems to be catching up, with a shorter handle version on the way.

-6. Price & Value for Money
+6. Price and Value for Money

 Milwaukee Packout Trolley Set – £298